moatazkamal/final_game_design/README.md

 If you have suggestions for improvements, open issues, or create pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License <a name="license"></a>

-This project is open source and available under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute the game as you see fit.

----
-Have fun playing and developing the Unity 3D Runner Game!
-If you have any questions, feedback, or issues to report, please feel free to contact me.
-Contact info can be found on my profile https://github.com/chiturca